Saturday, 21 February 2009

 It is time to go talk about the less glamourous side of camping in the field in Antarctica.
 Namely that of toilet facilities.

 The only way one can expunge one's bowels is to dig a hole in the snow.
 The best practice is to dig a deep main hole and in front of it dig a smaller foot hole leaving a snow-bridge between them.
-That way it is easier to squat over the main hole by standing in the foot hole.
-A shallow wall made from snowblocks is used to add a little extra privacy.

 Simple.